The views expressed by the host on this show, now documented to be almost always right, 99.1% of the time.

 Thank you.

-And I just over the past past few days, um, with the uprising in Iran, I have heard nobody even mention that this could probably be because Iraq is free.
+And I just, over the past few days with the uprising in Iran, I have heard nobody even mention that this could probably be because Iraq is free and that the people in Iran want the same freedoms.

-And of course, no one wants to give George Bush any kudos for that, but um I really believe that that's what's going on.
+And of course, no one wants to give George Bush any kudos for that, but I really believe that that's what's going on.

-the Ayatollahs to Ahmadini Zad, uh, and the the the opposition has grown and grown and grown, and as the mullahs try to make the world think that they're engaging in a democracy by staging elections, which are just as fraudulent as they can be.
+And as the mullahs try to make the world think that they're engaging in a democracy by staging elections, which are just as fraudulent as they can be.

 I mean, they're totally irrelevant elections.